micmejia/bible-dump/AMPC/Revelation/Rev 6.md

-And they called to the mountains and the rocks, Fall on (before) us and hide us from the face of Him Who sits on the throne and from the [^d]deep-seated indignation _and_ wrath of the Lamb.
+And they called to the mountains and the rocks, Fall on (before) us and hide us from the face of Him Who sits on the throne and from the deep-seated indignation _and_ wrath of the Lamb.